Irkay: History

 In the North of the town, at the cliff of the mountain, lie many mysterious caves which have been deserted for hundreds of years.
 About ten years ago, people from the town were doing excavation work to build a house, when they found a cave with two old jars inside.

 When Irkay was first emerging over 50 years ago, there were severe tensions between the four major families: Nasser, Makki, Taki, and Chakroun.
 Occasional brawls leading to injuries would take place.
 At some point of time the Lebanese army interfered to cool down the tensions.
 The reasons for clashes among Irkay residents to occur were land problems, multi-political beliefs and possibly due to jealousy caused between families.
 The people in Irkay survived a major starving episode during the first world war.
 Food was limited, where nearly 20% of the population died from hunger.
 People started planting their own food in order to survive.
 The episode was caused by a locust infestation which flooded the entire country.
 Food became contaminated therefore many caught diseases during that period of time.
 It was the worst Irkay has ever experienced.

 Irkay has also survived through many wars and battles such as the Civil War in 1975 and the Israeli invasion in 1978 and 1982.
 Both wars lasted until the end of the 20th century.
 During that time Irkay was occupied by Israeli soldiers, when Israel was in control of the South, and also Irkay was home to many Lebanese militias during the Civil War.
 In recent history, in July 2006, when the July War began, Irkay was nearly hit by 4 bombs dropped down by Israeli fighter jets and 2 of which landed on ‘Izzah, nearly 1.5 miles (2 km) away from Irkay.

 Recently, the mayor proposed raising taxes in order to pay for the maintenance of the roads and the creation of more social activities.
 In the end the government decided to fund all of this as gratitude for the people.

 Demographics

 In 2014, Muslims made up 99.70% of registered voters in Irkay.
 98.14% of the voters were Shiite Muslims.

 Religion

 Irkay residents are mostly Muslims.
 Athan is raised 5 times a day in the mosque (Al Imam Al Mahdi Masjed) as a calling for all residents to pray.
-Every Tuesday (El-Tawasull) and Thursday (Kumaill) duaa' is played aloud for residents across the village to participate in such holy prayer.
-Friday, is remarkable as it combines both the elderly and youngsters together in such a holy prayer called Salat Al-Jumaa'.
+Every Tuesday (El-Tawasull) and Thursday (Kumaill) duaa' is played aloud for residents across the village to participate in prayer.
+Friday combines both the elderly and youngsters together in such a holy prayer called Salat Al-Jumaa', like many other places.

 Religious practices and the socio-political factors have changed over time with an affirmation of religious presence and cultural practices living along with non practicing inhabitants.